 Calling 911 connects you to an operator that is trained to assess your emergency.
 They use national standards to assess the priority of your call and dispatch emergency services based on your specific needs.

-The average response time for a 911 call is 10 minutes, per American Police Beat.
+The average response time for a 911 call is 10 minutes0.
 The urgency of these calls varies based on the type of emergency.